ngraf/slack-codeception-extension/README.md

 slack-codeception-extension
 =============================
-This package provides an extension for Codeception to broadcast test results in Slack messenger
+This package provides an extension for Codeception to send test results to Slack channels and/or users.

 Pre-requisites
 -------------